 With health and safety regulations becoming more stringent on construction sites in the UK, jobs for health and safety assistants and specialist are becoming more common.

 If you already work in health and safety, demonstrate to the employer your knowledge of on-site regulations, how you have helped enforce them and how you have managed issues and accidents with teams.
+You might have done something as simple as order a arc-flash gloves from Unigloves, but that still shows commitment to health and safety which you can talk about in an interview.

 For those just starting out in the area, gain qualifications in health and safety by taking a comprehensive course.
 Employers will be impressed by your commitment to the job you want and by your willingness to learn.